-The new Ecotech Institute campus includes state-of-the art labs and classroom facilities for learning in six practical degree programs and one certificate program.
+The new Ecotech Institute campus includes modern labs and classroom facilities for learning in eight practical degree programs.
 These programs provide graduates with skills that are highly valued by today's renewable energy employers.

 Ecotech Institute has invested heavily in renewable technologies.
 Renewable energy components of the school include 12 polycrystalline rooftop photovoltaic panels with a system capacity of 2.8 kilowatts.
 Eight small, roof-mounted wind turbines generate up to 4.8 kilowatts of electricity.

 Ecotech Institute's front building canopy includes integral thin solar technologies embedded into the glass and generates a capacity of 9.4 kilowatts.
 Not only does the system provide electricity but also essential shade for cooling the sidewalks and lobby area.